logto-io/docs/docs/docs/references/resources/README.md

 - Its value **MUST** be an absolute URI.
 - The URI **MUST NOT** include a fragment component.
 - It **SHOULD NOT** include a query component.
 - You **SHOULD** provide the most specific URI it can for the complete API or set of resources it intends to access.

-(In practice, a client will know a base URI for the application or resource that it interacts with, which is appropriate to use as the value of the resource parameter.)
+In practice, a client may know a base URI for the application or resource to interact with.
+It would be appropriate to use it as the value of the resource parameter.

-i.e., Logto management API base URI
+I.e., Logto management API base URI

 ```
 https://api.logto.io